damienMota/Book-Club-Management/README.md

   has been Submitted or Completed.</li>
   <li>The Edit Application page also provides options to change major text fields, return the application back to client in a new email and
   mark the application complete.</li>
-  <li>All of the actions above as well as initiating the application will be inserted to another table called the "Activity Log".
-This button can be found per application on
-  the home page.</li>
-  <li>After reviewing the application, mark complete to finalize the application process.</li>
+  <li>After reviewing the application, mark complete to finalize the application process.
+A confirmation email will be sent to the client.</li>
 </ul>